 The Fourth Monkey moves along at a nice clip.
 It doesn’t move so fast that you can’t tell who is doing what or what is going on.
 The Fourth Monkey is laid out neatly and compactly.
 No wasted descriptions that bog the plot down.

 The characters of Porter, Nash, Clair and Kloz were very likable and interesting.
 They actually feel like a real team and real friends.
 Their dialogue is playful and serious and they fit together nicely.
 The dialogue also flows well together and is realistic.
 I honestly can’t tell you how relieved I am to come across a detective (Porter) who does have some things going on his life but he’a capable, intelligent, effective detective with a bit of a sense of humour.
 I partly stopped reading thrillers because all of the killers sounded the same, all of the detectives were either filled with self-loathing, drunk or on drugs, and barely keeping his job because he’s oh-so-cynical and insubordinate.
 I find it very refreshing that was not the case here.
 In fact, Porter’s troubles were very realistic in their execution and expression.
-A bit of a spoiler below, please highlight to see.
+A bit of a spoiler below.
 It’s nothing major and has nothing to do with who the killer is.

 As far as 4MK goes, he’s a decent enough serial killer.
 Character-wise, not human being-wise.
 His motivations are made clear through the diary and make sense.
 However, some things beggared belief a bit too much.
 That is really the only reason I can’t quite give it a five.
 The diary portions are interesting but the dialogue of the Four Monkey Killer as a child is far too grown-up.
 I have never heard a kid say, “This orange juice is delightful!
 It’s like sunshine in a glass.”
 I understand he’s not your typical kid but c’mon.
 Kids just don’t speak like that.